ChatScript: Facts

 The above table links people to what they invented (1 per line) with Einstein getting a list of things he did.

 External communication

 ChatScript embeds the Curl library and can directly read and write facts in JSON to a website.

 Server

 A ChatScript engine can run in local or server mode.

 Pos-tagging, parsing, and ontology

 ChatScript comes with a copy of English WordNet embedded within, including its ontology, and creates and extends its own ontology via concept declarations.
 It has an English language pos-tagger and parser and supports integration with TreeTagger for pos-tagging a number of other languages (TreeTagger commercial license required).

 Databases

-In addition to an internal fact database, ChatScript supports PostgreSQL and MongoDB both for access by scripts, but also as a central filesystem if desired so ChatScript can be scaled horizontally.
-A common use case is to use a centralized database to host the user files and multiple servers to run the ChatScript engine.
+In addition to an internal fact database, ChatScript supports PostgreSQL, MySQL, MSSQL and MongoDB both for access by scripts, but also as a central filesystem if desired so ChatScript can be scaled horizontally.
+A common use case is to use a centralized database to host the user files and multiple servers to scale the ChatScript engine.